dmbarbour/glas/docs/GlasDesign.md

 To produce an executable binary, the static analysis, optimization, and code generation will be modeled as Glas programs, ultimately driven by a language module.
 To produce binaries specific to a system, a system-info package can describe the default compilation target.

-As a convention, appname-model and appname-exe packages should be separated to simplify extension or composition of applications, model testing, experimentation with compiler parameters, etc..
+As a convention, appname-code and appname-exe packages should be separated to simplify extension or composition of applications, model testing, experimentation with compiler parameters, etc..

 *Note:* The Glas command-line tool may privately compile language modules for internal use, e.g. as plugins.
 However, this should be mostly hidden from the user.